 - Newest favorite character

 - Book that made you happy

 - What books do you need to read by the end of the year

 - Favorite post you have done this year

 Below are the questions for the Mid-Year Check-In tag.
 I may have edited and/or removed a few, just to fit my own personal reading experiences better.
-We’re also going to skip stats this time around (I included a few last year) because they are depressing, honestly.
-Hopefully, this post will be the kick into gear I need to get reading again properly!
+Also, I’m prolly going to have to re-use books for multiple prompts, because I’ve barely read any books this year.
+(Read = 15).

 The best book you’ve read so far this year?